Technical Risk Management and Decision Analysis — Introduction and Fundamental Principles

 7. Conclusion

-We perform Risk Management unconsciously, hundreds of times every day, via built-in mechanisms that usually help us get by in difficult and complex situations using simple heuristics.
+We perform Risk Management unconsciously, hundreds of times every day, through built-in mechanisms that usually help us navigate difficult and complex situations using simple heuristics.

-Unfortunately, judgement solely based on intuition is not enough when collaborating on large projects in complex hierarchies; a sophisticated and efficient methodology needs to be applied to succeed.
+Unfortunately, judgment solely based on intuition is not enough when collaborating on large projects in complex hierarchies; a sophisticated and efficient methodology needs to be applied to succeed.

-Software projects revolve mainly around integrating mature products through standardized interfaces, delivering standard functionality.
-The risk of going south in such endeavours is much smaller than in projects where international, multi-disciplinary teams collaborate on mega-projects like NASA’s missions.
+Software projects revolve mainly around integrating mature products through standardised interfaces, delivering standard functionality.
+The risk of going south in such endeavours is much smaller than in projects where international, multidisciplinary teams collaborate on mega-projects, such as NASA’s missions.

-However, a spectrum of methodologies exists between intuitive individual judgements and NASA’s Risk Management highly sophisticated and tailored framework.
+However, a spectrum of methodologies exists between intuitive individual judgements and NASA’s Risk Management, a highly sophisticated and tailored framework.

-This article’s objective was to provide a basic risk management toolset and some references to look at if needed.
+The objective of this article was to provide a basic risk management toolset and offer some references for further review as needed.